 Chapter 4: Healthcare Response Procedures

 Chapter 5: Maintaining Continuity of Care

 Chapter 7: The Roles of Allied Health Professionals

 NEW!
 Add one of our new eChapters to meet the specific needs of your course!

 The following eChapters include additional hands-on laboratory activities and projects.

-- Pharmacies and Preparedness – by instructor Julie Burger, MPH, CPH, CHES, CPhT
+- Pharmacists and Pharmacy Technicians – by instructor Julie Burger, MPH, CPH, CHES, CPhT

 Key Features and Benefits

 - Chapters 1-7 inform students about the four phases of comprehensive emergency management.
 Students learn key agencies, organizations, processes, and terms in disaster response.